paketo-buildpacks/php/rfcs/0001-restructure.md

 the Apache HTTPD Server and Nginx Server buildpacks are no more considered to be part of the PHP family of buildpacks.

 <a name="note-2">2</a>.
-There are two primary ways for adding support for PHP
+There are a few ways for adding support for PHP to a
-to a web server – as a native web server module, or as a CGI executable.
+web server – as a native web server module, using CGI, using FastCGI.
 PHP-FPM (FastCGI Process Manager) is a FastCGI implementation for PHP, bundled with the official PHP distribution since version 5.3.3

 <a name="note-3">3</a>.
 The session handler is responsible for storing data
 from PHP sessions.
-By default, PHP uses files but they have severe scalability/performance limitations.
+By default, PHP uses files but they have severe scalability limitations.
+With external session handlers, multiple application nodes can connect to a central data store.